-In my last post I wrote about the Bennett Hypothesis.
-The basic idea is that federal subsidized loans cause tuition to increase, but the evidence supporting this hypothesis is ambiguous at best.
+The basic idea of the Bennett Hypothesis is that federal subsidized loans cause tuition to increase, but the evidence supporting this hypothesis is ambiguous at best.
 In 2013, the Wall Street Journal brought together three economists to voice their ideas on rising tuition costs.
 While they disagreed about the exact relationship between federal aid and tuition, they provided two alternative theories as to why college tuition is increasing: consistently decreasing state funding and competition between colleges.

 Decreased state funding

 Dr. Fichtenbaum, professor at Wright State University, stated that the decline in state support for higher education has been one of the most important factors driving up prices at public universities.
 As this data from the Government Accountability Office shows, 2012 is the first time in the last decade that students are paying more in tuition than state sources’ contribution to higher education.
 The 8.45 percent decrease in state funding from 2003 to 2012 was matched almost equally by an 8.23 percent increase in average net tuition (estimated tuition after grant aid is deducted) during this period.
 A Federal Reserve Bank of New York post shows that decreasing state funding for higher education leads to an increase in public school tuition rates.

 This trend in decreased state funding isn't a recent issue either.
 Since 1980, average state fiscal support for higher education has been on the decline, according to the American Council on Education (ACE).
 Even more strikingly, ACE is concerned about state funding for higher education hitting zero.
 Extrapolating past and present trends in funding, they estimate that all state funding could hit zero in 2059, with some states stopping funding as early as 2032.